x3dom/x3dom/doc/guide/gettingstarted.rst

 Development builds
 ------------------
-If you want to work with the latest development build of X3DOM (which in fact is recommended) `download the latest builds from the X3DOM server at
+If you want to work with the latest development build of X3DOM (which in fact is recommended), then `download the latest builds from the X3DOM server here
 <http://x3dom.org/download/dev/>`_.

-The development build automatically created every night and will contain many fixes and features not available to the released versions.
+The development build is automatically created every night and will contain many fixes and features not available to the released versions.
 We try to keep the development build at a working stage and not break compatibility with released versions.
-However a working dev build can not be guaranteed all the time.
+However, a working dev build can not be guaranteed all the time.